 Marital breakups are never easy.
-Understanding the process of filing for divorce can be the first step in resolving many of the legal, financial and parenting issues that arise when a marriage ends.
+Understanding the process of filing for divorce in New Jersey can be the first step in resolving many of the legal, financial and parenting issues that arise when a marriage ends.

 Some of the most contentious divorce issues include: